pelias/documentation/installing.md

   a single machine or across several
 * [Node.js](https://nodejs.org/) 0.12 or newer (Node 4 or 5 is recommended)
 * Up to 100GB disk space to download and extract data
 * Lots of RAM.
+At least 2-4GB.
 A full North America OSM import just barely fits on a machine with 16GB RAM

 ## Choose your branch